gianzellweger/Math/README.md

 * I wanted a challenge.
 * I wanted it to be less of a headache to port code from Javascript or Python to Applescript, because as soon as there was some more complicated math in it, you would have to write ~100 functions.
 Now I wrote ~100 functions.
 * I wanted to learn something new.
-* I wanted to extend my Github profile to not only have Stackexchange memes on it.